|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 posting for her in a Jewish internet group.
 Transplant took place at Beilinson in Israel last December.

-About one month prior I had my first Facebook kidney match!
-Peter DelMasto, a 58 year old Special Ed teacher
+FACEBOOK KIDNEY MATCH!
+I had my first Facebook kidney match!
+Peter DelMasto, a 58 year old Special

-from Massachussets donated a kidney to a 71 year old man, as a result of a posting I had on Facebook for his
+Ed teacher from Massachussets donated a kidney to a 71 year old man, as a result of a posting I had on one of my

-recipient!
-Transplant took place at New York Presbytarian - Columbia last November.
+Facebook groups, for his recipient!
+Transplant took place at New York Presbytarian - Columbia November 2012

 * * * *

-from New York City, donated a kidney to a stranger in May 2012 to a 22 year old man from Israel!
-Kidney transplant
+Rabbi from New York City, donated a kidney to a stranger in May 2012 to a 22 year old man from Israel!
+Kidney

-was in Israel.
+transplant was in Israel.
 This mother of 8, was spending a year in Israel decided to donate a kidney while there!
-She

 donating a kidney to.